From logarithmic delocalization of the six-vertex height function under sloped boundary conditions to weakened crossing probability estimates for the Ashkin-Teller, generalized random-cluster, and $(q_{\sigma},q_{\tau})$-cubic models: -cubic models

 In the final section, in light of arguments provided in the previous section, we briefly demonstrate how arguments provided for the \textit{generalized random-cluster} model can also be applied to the $(q_{\sigma}, q_{\tau} )$-cubic models.
 Below, we demonstrate how the probability measure for such models is defined from the Hamiltonian provided in {[23]}.
+In comparison to the Ashkin-Teller model Hamiltonian which consists of two two-point interactions and two four-point interactions, the Hamiltonian governing interactions for the $\big( q_{\sigma} , q_{\tau} \big)$-spin model consists of interaction terms, two of which are one-point functions, and three of which are two-point functions.
+From the formulation of Ashkin-Teller model, despite the fact that there is a difference in the number of two-point versus four-point interactions, by introducing mappings between the Ashkin-Teller and $\big( q_{\sigma} , q_{\tau}\big)$-spin Hamiltonians, one can imagine connections between interaction terms in a Hamiltonian and configurations can be sampled with high probability under the $\big( q_{\sigma} , q_{\tau} \big)$-spin measure.